dgarcu/mobile_robotics_blog/docs/basic_vacuum_cleaner/index.md

 Browsing the [Prusa Knowledge Base](https://help.prusa3d.com/article/infill-patterns_177130) I ran into the [**Hilbert Curve**](https://en.wikipedia.org/wiki/Hilbert_curve), introducing me to the concept of [**Space-filling curves**](https://en.wikipedia.org/wiki/Space-filling_curve).
 According to the definition seen on that page:

-> A space-filling curve is a curve whose range reaches every point in a higher dimensional region, typically the unit square.
+>_A space-filling curve is a curve whose range reaches every point in a higher dimensional region, typically the unit square._

-Which sounds perfect for this application...
-If only we know the space to fill!
+Which sounds perfect for this application... **If only we know the space to fill in advance**!
 But then I remembered that the environment will remain unknown for the whole task, so this approach was discarded much to my regret, since it looked promising, funny and eye-catching!

 <p align="center">
   <img src="https://upload.wikimedia.org/wikipedia/commons/b/b1/Hilbert_curve%21.gif" />